paigem1972/about-me/README.md

 4. I have two dogs, Bruno and Ollie.
 5. I have a chronic anxiety disorder.
 6. My best friend is Vio Patt
+7. I want to make a video game.

 I'm running out of facts about myself so here's my schedule: